williame/obiwan/README.md

     def example5(x: (int,float)):
         ...

 In fact, *number* type is just a tuple of int and float.
-And *noneable* is just an alternative way of saying (...,None)
+And *noneable* is just an alternative way of saying (...,NoneType)

 Lists mean that the attribute must be an array where each element matches the constraint e.g.: